 For instance, if you have a poor relationship with your wife, you become unhappy because it can also lead you to death.
 Or if someone threatens to kill you, it puts you in a worry situation even if you have a lot of money.

-It’s therefore important to balance the three.
+It’s, therefore, essential to balance the three.
 Work to get money, be healthy and have good relationships.
-That’s when you will be happy and be counted among the successful people in life.
+That’s when you will be happy and one of the successful people in life.

 #14 – Dependence on others

 Young people look forward to people who have money thinking that they will be happy.
-Young men get into relationships with sugar mummies and this is one of the bad habits killing our nation.
+Young men get into relationships with sugar mummies, and this is one of the bad habits of killing our nation.
 Remember that you have to work your way through to success.
-Depending on others only keeps you as a slave and you can never count yourself successful.
+Depending on others only keeps you as a slave, and you can never count yourself successful.

 #15 – Giving up after a temporary failure